apploft/APLHrefStringConverter/README.md

     textview.dataDetectorTypes
     textView.isEditable = false

-#### Example using HTMLStringConverter with UILabel
+#### Example using HTMLTextConverter with UILabel
 UILabel cannot automatically detect links, but can still be used to display html tagged formatted text with this converter.
-Warning: Despite UILabel not being able to detect links automatically, links can still be displayed and formatted through linkAttributes when using the HTMLStringConverter.
+Warning: Despite UILabel not being able to detect links automatically, links can still be displayed and formatted through linkAttributes when using the HTMLTextConverter.
 This can lead to a false UI when using UILabel instead of UITextView.
 (Example in Sample project)

     label.attributedText = htmlFormattedString

-### Example using HTMLStringConverter with an HTML-Wrapper
+### Example using HTMLTextConverter with an HTML-Wrapper
 HTML-Custom-Wrapper.html:

     <!DOCTYPE html>